Making a charitable donation at the end of the year–or any time of year–can be a win-win-win.

 Giving can be a good idea for a number of reasons, especially in 2021.
 In addition to helping a nonprofit organization meet its operating costs for the year, you can feel good about what you are doing with your money, and you may also benefit from special tax deductions.

 Giving can also help you get the new year started on the right foot.
-If you’re looking for other ways to get your financial life in order (now, or any time of year), you may also want to consider signing up for SoFi Money®.
+If you’re looking for other ways to get your financial life in order (now, or any time of year), you may also want to consider signing up for SoFi Checking and Savings®.

-SoFi Money is a cash management account that allows you to earn competitive interest, spend, and save all in one place.
+SoFi Checking and Savings is a checking and savings account that allows you to earn competitive interest, spend, and save all in one place.
 And, since you won’t pay any account fees or other monthly fees, you can focus on putting your money towards more important things.

 Photo credit: iStock/ThitareeSarmkasat